schreiberbrett/minikanren-correctness-preserving-transformations/README.md

-# miniKanren with correctness-preserving transformations: `mk-cpts.scm`
+# Correctness-preserving transformations for miniKanren: `mk-cpts.scm`

 Defines the following:
 * The macro `defrel-optimized`.
 Equivalent to `defrel` from The Reasoned Schemer 2nd ed. (https://github.com/TheReasonedSchemer2ndEd/CodeFromTheReasonedSchemer2ndEd/blob/master/trs2-impl.scm).
 Only supports `fresh`, `conde`, and `==`.
 It does not support `=/=` or constructs from the host language, e.g., `define`, `lambda`, and forms of `let`.